 The Education Center-South serves Tucson's southwest community.
 Day, evening and Saturday classes provide students with the opportunity to take university transfer courses as well as vocational education and special interest classes.
-A curriculum in English as a Second Language supports educational opportunities for the limited English proficient.
-Education Center-South is located at the Tucson Airport Center, 2859 E. Elvira.
-Enrollment is more than 1,200.
+Opening in 1986, and currently housed in a 15,000 square-foot leased facility near the Tucson International Airport, the Education Center-South is the most recent addition to PCC's multicampus district.
+The fastest growing of the fixed Pima Community College sites, with enrollment increasing at an average rate of 20 percent each semester, the Education Center-South began with 244 students taking 18 courses.